Rypo/min-3-flow/README.md

 # install min3flow
 pip install -e .
 ```
-May need to add the following lines to the top of notebooks/scripts if `ldm` is not found
+May need to add the following lines to the top of notebooks/scripts if you get a `No module named 'ldm'` error.
 ```py
 import sys
 sys.path.append('latent-diffusion')